Adding Wainscot Walls

-This season for the Fall 2019 ORC we will be completing our Master Closet, which is directly off of our Master Bathroom that we completed this past Spring.
-That challenge plus our recent Master Bedroom Renovation just left us excited to finish up the Master On-Suite.
-Week 3 is all about ORC Fall 2019: Wainscott Walls to elevate the closet space.
+This season for the Fall 2019 ORC we will be completing our Closet, which is directly off of our on suite Bathroom that we completed this past Spring.
+That challenge plus our recent Owners Suite Bedroom Renovation just left us excited to finish up the complete Owners Suite.
+Week 3 is all about ORC Fall 2019: Adding Wainscot Walls to elevate the closet space.
 This is such a simple DIY and I am very excited to share it with you all this week.
 This week was also cut a bit short, since we are currently traveling to Waco Texas for Silobrations at Magnolia Market.
 So bare with us, as this was not a week that will have a ton of progress.

 WEEKS AT A GLANCE: